-SEMI INDEPENDENT: Immerse yourself in the organised chaos of Tokyo, visit the home of the first shoguns in Kamakura, attend a live geisha performance in Kyoto, feed mischievous snow monkeys in Arashiyama, pay your respects for the lives lost in Hiroshima, rest your head in a traditional Buddhist lodgings on Mt Koya and traditional farmhouse lodgings in Ogimachi and cross the spectacular Tateyama Kurobe Alpine Route on this incredible group tour of Japan.
+SEMI INDEPENDENT: Immerse yourself in the organised chaos of Tokyo, visit the home of the first shoguns in Kamakura, see the geisha's in Kyoto, feed mischievous snow monkeys in Arashiyama, pay your respects for the lives lost in Hiroshima, rest your head in a traditional Buddhist lodgings on Mt Koya and traditional farmhouse lodgings in Ogimachi and cross the spectacular Tateyama Kurobe Alpine Route on this incredible tour of Japan.

 Welcome to Tokyo!
 Arrive into either Narita or Haneda International Airport in Tokyo and independently travel by public transport into the city centre where you will be met by your tour leader and the rest of the group at the Tokyo House Inn Hostel.

 This morning we take a trip up to the Tokyo Metropolitan Government Office Building to take in the incredible views of the city.
 We then make our way Tokyo’s oldest Buddhist temple.
 At Sensou-ji temple we'll witness worshippers make offerings to Kannon, the goddess of compassion and meander through the contemplative garden.
 The rest of the day is at leisure to continue exploring Tokyo, sit back and watch the world go by on Hoppy Street or relax like the locals do with a visit to a nearby bath house, boasting a huge variety of baths and saunas.

 This morning we enjoy a lesson in the art of sushi making from a local chef, before tasting the fruits of our labour.